didi226/scut_ssvep_aperiod/docs/source/install.rst

 Installation via Conda
 ----------------------

-To install Sleep-Semantic-Segmentation using conda in a virtual environment, simply run the following at the root of the repository:
+To install Scut Ssvep Aperiod using conda in a virtual environment, simply run the following at the root of the repository:

 .. code-block:: bash